 - Recruitment Policy

 - Missing Pupil Policy

 - Visiting Speakers Policy

 - Contractors Policy and Procedures

 - Whistleblowing Policy

-- Staff Conduct Policy
+- Staff Conduct Policies

 - Anti-Bullying Policy

 - Pupil Behaviour Policy

 - Pupil Mental Health & Wellbeing Policy

-- Sex and Relationships Education Policy (SRE)
+- Relationships & Sex Education Policy (RSE)

 - Equality Policy

 - E-Safety Policy

 - Pupil Restraint Policy

 - Off-Site Activity Policy

-Stowe School's Designated Safeguarding Lead (DSL) is Kirsten McLintock, Head of Pupil Welfare, contactable on: 07747 786564 and the Deputy Safeguarding Lead is Crispin Robinson, Second Master, contactable on: 01280 818344.
-If a member of staff or volunteer suspects that a child is in immediate danger or at risk of significant harm they must inform the School's Designated Safeguarding Lead immediately.
+Stowe School's Designated Safeguarding Lead (DSL) is Kirsten McLintock, Director of Pupil Welfare, contactable on: 07747 786564.
+In the absence of the DSL, the Deputy Safeguarding Lead (DDSL) is Louise Springall, Senior Counsellor contactable on: 07775 847247.
+If a member of staff or volunteer suspects that a child is in immediate danger or at risk of significant harm they must inform the DSL immediately.
 If staff members have any other welfare concerns about a child, they must follow the Schools' Safeguarding and Child protection procedures and refer the matter to the DSL.
 It is acknowledged however that any staff member can refer their concerns to children's Social Services and police directly.

 Should a member of staff make a referral to external agencies they must inform the DSL immediately.

-The contact details are:

-Social Services First Response Team & Police (MASH) Tel: 0845 4600 001 or 01296 383962 Out of Hours Service Tel: 0800 999 7677
+The contact details are: Social Services First Response Team & Police (MASH) Tel: 0845 4600 001 or 01296 383962 Out of Hours Emergency Service Tel: 0800 999 7677

-For allegations against staff or volunteers, our Designated Officer (LADO) should be contacted on: Name: Bridget Day Email: bday@buckscc.gov.uk Tel: 01296 382070 The School is mindful of the guidance on inter-agency working to safeguard and promote the welfare of children given in 'Working Together to Safeguard Children' (2015) and of the requirements of 'Keeping Children Safe in Education' (Sept 2016).
+For allegations against staff or volunteers, our Designated Officers should be contacted on: Email: secure-LADO@buckscc.gcsx.gov.uk Tel: 01296 382070

+The School is mindful of the guidance on inter-agency working to safeguard and promote the welfare of children given in 'Working Together to Safeguard Children' (2015) and of the requirements of 'Keeping Children Safe in Education' (Sept 2016).
 Stowe School recognises that safeguarding and promoting the welfare of children is everyone's responsibility; everyone who comes into contact with children and their families has a role to play in safeguarding children.
+It is understood that 'children' includes everyone under the age of 18.

 All Stowe staff therefore have a role to play in identifying concerns, sharing information and taking prompt action and will consider, at all times, what is in the best interests of the child.
 (KCSiE; Sept 2016)